SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 Roles can be any granted to any user, including those outside your organization, through the role administration interface.

-1. Navigate to the Role you would like to grant to a user.
-Click the *Grant Role* button.
+1. Navigate to the User for which you would like to grant permissions and click the *Add Roles* button.

-2. Enter the email of the user to grant the role to and click submit.
+2. This page will list each role that is not already granted to the user.
+   Check the box for each role to add to the user and submit the form.
+You will be returned to the user's page.

 ##### Users within your organization
 {: .anchor}